Impurity Ions and Gemstone Colors

 3 Minute Read

-The resulting color from an impurity in a mineral depends on the following factors.
+The resulting color from an impurity in a mineral depends on the following factors:

-• The type of impurity ion.
+- The type of impurity ion.

-• The valence state of the impurity ion.
+- The valence state of the impurity ion.

-• The concentration of the impurity ion.
+- The concentration of the impurity ion.

-• The strength and symmetry of the crystal field on the impurity ion at the site at which it resides in the crystal.
+- The strength and symmetry of the crystal field on the impurity ion at the site at which it resides in the crystal.
 (This is determined by mineral type).

 To explain this, I’ll use sapphire and ruby as my first gemstone examples.
 Chromium in corundum causes pink or red coloration.

-Impurity Ions and Ruby and Sapphire Color
+How Do Impurity Ions Affect Ruby and Sapphire Color?

 Just aluminum (Al) and oxygen (O) comprise pure corundum.
 The chemical formula, Al2O3, gives their relative amounts.
 Pure corundum doesn’t absorb any light from the far ultraviolet to the mid-infrared range.
 Thus, it’s absolutely colorless.